crystal-net/inmoov_core_orig/src/docs/pages/lore.rst

 Inmoov's gost is the AI component on the robot but it will be part of the network.
 The network is the underlying ROS network.
 In ROS2, there is no central control but this is what we want.
 The nodes together create a shared concience.

+From the movie AI rising- The android Nimani has two 'operating systems' the base one that controls her basic functions and a parrallel system that is the sum of all learned experiences.
+This could be like the back propogation of machine learning data.

 From West World S2:E9